Cycle counting template and workflow

 - C items quarterly or annually

-Keep the sheet short
+Keep the count list short

 - SKU